 The dual-microphone array adapts to your surroundings, effectively lessening background noise.

-Using the Galaxy Wearable app
+You should use the Galaxy Wearable app

 From the app, you may set your preferred EQ option: bass boost, soft, dynamic, clear, or treble boost.
 Below that is a menu where you can choose which notifications are read aloud to you from the earbuds.
 Then there’s Ambient Sound mode.
 Rather than temporarily activating it from the earbuds, you can permanently activate it from the app.
 It lets you adjust how much amplification external noise receives and whether or not voices should be amplified.

 Speaking of running, these are a fine pair of earbuds for general athletes.
 While it’s disappointing that they received just an IPX2 certification, it should be enough to sustain arduous workouts.
 Just keep them out of the water.
 I really enjoyed using these in the gym; the provided wing tips worked wonders.
-I only wish that volume controls were also included like with the RHA TrueConnect.
+I only wish that volume controls were also included like with the RHA TrueConnect 2.

 One of the biggest improvements made to the Samsung Galaxy Buds from the Gear IconX is the improved battery life.
 Our objective testing yielded 6.53 hours of playback on a single charge from the 58mAh earbuds.
 The 252mAh charging case provides an additional seven hours of playback and 15 minutes in the case affords up to 1.7 hours of playback according to Samsung.
 Once the case and earbuds are both depleted, charging the devices is easy via the included USB-C cable.